 Ticket prices: Most PTAs charge around £2.50 per ticket for children and £5 per ticket for adults, to include food.
-Decide whether you are running your beetle drive as a way of encouraging families to socialise, or as a fundraiser.
+Decide whether you are running your beetle drive as a way to encourage families to socialise, or as a fundraiser.
 Ascertain costs and price tickets accordingly.

 Licensing: If you plan to serve alcohol at an event held on unlicensed premises (i.e. your school), you will need to submit a Temporary Event Notice (TEN).
 Allow at least 10 working days to obtain this.
-Read our guide at pta.co.uk/licences.
+Read our guide to TEN licensing.

-Boost profits: Consider including food in the ticket price.
-Keep things simple by ordering fish and chips or pizza to be delivered for your interval.
-Ask players to pre-order food when buying their ticket to prevent any wastage.
+Boost profits: Include food in the ticket price.
+Keep things simple by ordering fish and chips or pizza to be delivered during the interval.
+Ask participants to pre-order food when buying their ticket to prevent wastage.
 Run a raffle, seeking prize donations from local attractions, restaurants, etc. Seek a sponsor for each round from local businesses.

-Equipment: This is a low-cost event to run.
-Make sure everyone has a pencil and a die and provide players with a score sheet, a set of the rules (overleaf) and a template showing what number they need to throw for each body part.
-Download a score sheet and a 'beetle' template from pta.co.uk/events.
+Equipment: A beetle drive is a low-cost event to run.
+Make sure everyone has a pencil and a die and provide players with a score sheet, a set of the rules and a template showing what number they need to throw for each body part.
+Download a score sheet and a 'beetle' template from pta.co.uk.